Cucalorus Film Festival History

-For the first time, Cucalorus opens in early November and the historic Thalian Hall Center becomes its primary venue
+For the first time, Cucalorus opened in early November and the historic Thalian Hall Center became its primary venue.

-Record busting crowds joined artists like Ray McKinnon (That Evening Sun) and Gary Lundgren (Calvin Marshall) for five days of salty celebration as Cucalorus celebrated fifteen years of renegade festival making.
+Record-busting crowds joined artists like Ray McKinnon (That Evening Sun) and Gary Lundgren (Calvin Marshall) for five days of salty celebration as Cucalorus celebrated 15 years of renegade festival making.
 Four films from the festival went on to receive 10 Oscar noms and no one was seriously injured as far as we know.

 The 17th annual Cucalorus Film Festival came to a close on Sunday night, capping off a record year for the events overall attendance and marking the debut of the NC Retrospective program.
 The festival hosted 297 artists, including filmmakers, dancers, choreographers, poets, musicians, actors, and one mime from 7 different countries around the world and from cities scattered across the country.
 Accumulated attendance at the festival’s screenings, parties and educational events totaled 10,515.